 “I have yet to find a man, however, exalted his station, who did not do better work and put forth greater effort under a spirit of approval than under a spirit of criticism.” -Charles Schwab

 21. Encourage collaboration.

 Search for ways you can compliment.
 If you are only criticizing, it will be hard to establish a positive working relationship that is needed to achieve organizational goals.
-Perhaps you have an exemplary employee and their workspace is clutter-free.
+Perhaps you have an exemplary employee, and their workspace is clutter-free.
 Celebrate that with a public compliment.
-They aren’t paid to be tidy, but the effort they put in, to show pride in their job deserves an accolade.
+They aren’t paid to be tidy, but their effort to show pride in their job deserves an accolade.

 “I suppose my best attribute if you want to call it that, is sincerity.
 I can sell that because that is the way I am.”
 John Wayne

 Certainly, everyone can benefit from a positive work environment.
 Subsequently, work culture is directly correlated with leadership.
 Undoubtedly, when effective leaders proritize ways to show appreciation to employees and co-workers, they are initiating the type of environment that grows company culture and comradery.
 Without a doubt, people remember when they make a mistake, true leaders showcase the successful times and expand on positivity.

 Now understand all the ways to show appreciation to employees, get creative, and expand on them.